Azithromycin Oral Suspension

 Ergot derivatives

 In patients receiving ergot derivatives, ergotism has been precipitated by co-administration of some macrolide antibiotics.
 There are no data concerning the possibility of an interaction between ergot and azithromycin.
-However, because of the theoretical possibility of ergotism, azithromycin and ergot derivatives should not be co-administrated.
+However, because of the theoretical possibility of ergotism, azithromycin and ergot derivatives should not be co-administered.

 Prolongation of the QT interval

-Prolonged cardiac repolarisation and QT interval, imparting a risk of developing cardiac arrhythmia and torsades de pointes, have been seen in treatment with other macrolides.
-A similar effect with azithromycin cannot be completely ruled out in patients at increased risk for prolonged cardiac repolarisation; therefore caution is required when treating patients:
+Prolonged cardiac repolarization and QT interval, imparting a risk of developing cardiac arrhythmia and torsades de pointes, have been seen in treatment with other macrolides.

 • With congenital or documented QT prolongation

-• Currently receiving treatment with other active substance known to prolong QT interval such as antiarrhythmics of Classes Ia and III, cisapride and terfenadine
+• Currently receiving treatment with other active substance known to prolong QT interval, such as antiarrhythmics of Classes Ia and III, cisapride and terfenadine

 • With electrolyte disturbance, particularly in case of hypokalaemia and hypomagnesemia

-• With clinically relevant bradycardia, cardiac arrhythmia or severe cardiac insufficiency.
+• With clinically relevant bradycardia, cardiac arrhythmia, or severe cardiac insufficiency.

 Superinfection

-As with any antibiotic preparation, observation for signs of superinfection with non-susceptible organisms including fungi is recommended.
+As with any antibiotic preparation, observation for signs of superinfection with non-susceptible organisms, including fungi, is recommended.

-Clostridium difficile associated diarrhoea
+Clostridium difficile-associated diarrhoea

-Clostridium difficile associated diarrhoea (CDAD) has been reported with the use of nearly all antibacterial agents, including azithromycin, and may range in severity from mild diarrhoea to fatal colitis.
 Strains of C. difficile producing hypertoxin A and B contribute to the development of CDAD.
-Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
+Hypertoxin-producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.

-Therefore, CDAD must be considered in patients who present with diarrhoea during or subsequent to the administration of any antibiotics.
+Therefore, CDAD must be considered in patients who present with diarrhea during or subsequent to the administration of any antibiotics.
 Careful medical history is necessary since CDAD has been reported to occur over 2 months after the administration of antibacterial agents.
-Discontinuation of therapy with azithromycin and the administration of specific treatment for C. difficile should be considered.

 Streptococcal infections

 Penicillin is usually the first choice for treatment of pharyngitis/tonsillitis due to Streptococcus pyogenes and also for prophylaxis of acute rheumatic fever.
-Azithromycin is in general effective against streptococcus in the oropharynx, but no data are available that demonstrate the efficacy of azithromycin in preventing acute rheumatic fever.
+Azithromycin Oral Suspension is in general effective against streptococcus in the oropharynx, but no data are available that demonstrate the efficacy of azithromycin in preventing acute rheumatic fever.

 Renal impairment

-In patients with severe renal impairment (GFR <10 ml/min) a 33% increase in systemic exposure to azithromycin was observed.
+In patients with severe renal impairment (GFR <10 ml/min), a 33% increase in systemic exposure to azithromycin was observed.

 Myasthenia gravis

-Exacerbations of the symptoms of myasthenia gravis and new onset of myasthenia syndrome have been reported in patients receiving azithromycin therapy.
+Exacerbations of the symptoms of myasthenia gravis and new onset of myasthenic syndrome have been reported in patients receiving azithromycin therapy.

 Diabetes